 Why do people love truffles so much?
 Well, first of all the flavor.
 Truffles are earthy, intoxicating, and make anything they’re added to taste more intriguing.
 Second, they’re very expensive and rare because they’re difficult to harvest (making them all the more desirable!).
 Hunters actually take specially trained dogs and pigs out to hunt for truffles to find their scent underground.
 Which leads us to why truffle oil has become an easy way to enjoy the flavor of truffles.
 Keep reading…

 What’s the best truffle oil?

-If you’re a truffle lover like I am, you may have heard there’s some controversy around truffle oil.
+If you’re a truffle lover, you may have heard some controversy around using truffle oil.
 Chefs have often turned up their noses at it.
 Why?
 Well, many truffle oils out there are synthetic.
 They only mimic flavors found in real truffles, and are often extremely strong.
 But good news: there are finally some all natural truffle oils on the market!
 This type of truffle oil is made with pieces of actual truffles and is not synthetic.
 Use all natural truffle oil for these Parmesan truffle fries if at all possible!